Otoliths/MFishBT_shiny/README.md

 ### Citation

 Ding, L.D. et al., (202x).
-FishBT: a biotracking/biomarkers database of global migratory fish.
+A global database of biogeochemical tags in migratory fish.
 (In preparation)

 ### Contribution